onnimonni/documents-and-resources/code-of-conduct.md

 If, after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community, such as #how-to-rands , #rands-admins,  or #rands-slack-rules.

-As this community grows, our tolerance for unsolicited Commerical behavior decreases.
+As this community grows, our tolerance for unsolicited Commercial behavior decreases.

 **The Bottom Line**:
 * Emailing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.